LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 $$ \Delta BG_{I}[t] = ISF[t_{dose}] \times IA[t] $$

-where $ \Delta BG_{I} is the expected change in blood glucose due to insulin with the units (mg/dL/5min), ISF is the insulin sensitivity factor (mg/dL/U) at the time of the relevant dose, and IA is the insulin activity (U/5min) at time *t*.
+where $ \Delta BG_{I}$ is the expected change in blood glucose due to insulin with the units (mg/dL/5min), ISF is the insulin sensitivity factor (mg/dL/U) at the time of the relevant dose, and IA is the insulin activity (U/5min) at time *t*.
 Insulin activity can also be thought of as a velocity or rate of change in insulin in the blood as it acts on glucose.
 Insulin activity explicitly accounts for active insulin from temporary basals and boluses, and implicitly accounts for scheduled basal which is assumed to balance out with EGP.

 ## Carbohydrate Effect